 GRADUATE STUDENT | BRENDAN GREEN

-Brendan Green hails from Akron, Ohio, and holds an A.B. in political science from the University of Chicago.
+Brendan Green holds a PhD in Political Science from MIT adn an A.B. in political science from the University of Chicago.
 His dissertation, "Two Concepts of Liberty: American Grand Strategy and the Liberal Tradition," is chaired by Barry Posen.
 He is editor and a coauthor, with Harvey Sapolsky and Benjamin Friedman, of U.S. Military Innovation Since the Cold War: Creation Without Destruction (Routledge 2009).
 He has been selected for several honors and awards, including a Miller Center Fellowship in American Politics, Foreign Policy, and World Politics at the University of Virginia and a Belfer Center Fellowship in International Security Policy at Harvard's Kennedy School of Government.
 In the past, he has consulted for the RAND corporation on counter-insurgency.
 His interests include: U.S. foreign policy, liberalism and world politics, military doctrine, the role of ideas in international politics, and diplomatic and military history.
 He is a fan of political science, the Cincinnati Bengals, the Cleveland Indians, and lost causes.

 "The Missing Transformation," US Military Innovation since the Cold World. with Harvey Sapolsky and Benjamin Friedman. (pdf).